-The significant change in the foreign exchange difference was caused by the weakening forint and lease liabilities under IFRS 16 denominated in FX.
+The significant change in the foreign exchange difference was caused by the weakening forint which relates mainly to lease liabilities under IFRS 16 denominated in FX.

 26. Net profit arising from derecognition of financial assets and liabilities measured at amortised cost (AC)